PotatoPrn/PE-Parser/README.md

 ## Simple Windows PE Parser
-A simple project to understand how the PE Executable is structure.
+A simple project to understand how PE files are structured